Washington State's PFML version of the Family and Medical Leave Act requires employers to provide up to 18 weeks of paid time off.

 Additionally, Washington's law doesn't restrict the size of the employers that must provide leave under the law and has a broader definition of "family" that includes siblings and grandparents.

-Recent law changes will expand job protections during PFML starting in 2026.
-And by 2027, every employer will be required to provide pregnancy accommodations.
+Recent law changes will expand job protections during PFML in 2027 and 2028.
+Also, in 2027, every employer will be required to provide pregnancy accommodations.
+Read on to find out how these laws work together.

 How Does Washington's Maternity and Family Leave Law Work?